ethosdev/ethosdev.github.io/beacon-chain.md

 - all validators in an epoch attempt to finalize the same checkpoint: FFG vote
 - all validators assigned to a slot attempt to vote on the same Beacon Chain head: LMD GHOST vote
-- all validators assigned to a committee attempt to crosslink a particular shard

 Optimal behavior rewards validators the most.

 Activation of the Beacon Chain requires at least 16,384 validators at genesis.
 The number of validators can decrease with slashings or voluntary exits, or stakers can activate more.
 Many more validators are expected as the system ramps up to eth2 Phase 1 and beyond.
-The Beacon Chain needs at least 262,144 validators (over eight million ETH staked) to have blocks that include 64 crosslinks.

 The world's never had a scalable platform for _decentralized_ systems and applications before.
 If you're inspired to dive deeper, authoritative references are in [Ethereum 2.0 Specifications](https://github.com/ethereum/eth2.0-specs).
 It includes the Beacon Chain spec, links to other key resources, and issues with bounties.
 Currently, the _most pressing need_ is [**Peer-to-Peer Networking**](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/p2p-interface.md).
 Contribute or refer others to [challenges](https://notes.ethereum.org/@protolambda/ryNEqN0mL), ethresear.ch or the Ethereum Magician's forum, and be a part of making history!